 Are you prepared for the unexpected?

 When I bought my first home my dad told me to set aside 15% of my mortgage every month for the inevitable repairs that would be needed over time.
-I wish I would have listened to him.
+I wish I had listened to him.
 I remember being a kid and having schools teaching us about balancing a checkbook, the importance of savings accounts and family rainy day funds.
 The basic lesson being that you had to manage your money carefully and set aside resources for things that might happen in the future.
 You didn’t want to be caught completely off guard or unprepared for what life could throw at you.

 - Risk In an Inherent Part of Business (capacity-building.com)

 - When Things Don’t Go As Planned (capacity-building.com)